spacecloud-io/space-docs/content/install/kubernetes/minikube.md

 - **Username:** admin
 - **Key:** 1234

-You can change it by editing the `ADMIN_USER` and `ADMIN_PASS` env variables of the `gateway` deployment.
-You can find these towards the end of the [space-cloud.yaml](https://raw.githubusercontent.com/spaceuptech/space-cloud/master/install-manifests/kubernetes/local/space-cloud.yaml) file.
+You can change it by editing the `admin.username` and `admin.password` variables of [the space-cloud configuration](/install/kubernetes/configure) file.

 ## Next Steps